Arriving at St Helena

 There are a number of immigration, bio-security and Customs requirements that must be adhered to by people arriving on St Helena Island.
 Given the remoteness of the Island and its unique and diverse environment, it is important that the precious, finite resources of the Island are managed effectively.
 St Helena Government departments work together to enforce border security to keep the Island safe for everyone.

 St Helena is a remote island in the South Atlantic Ocean which welcomes both long and short term visitors.
 The Immigration Section manages all applications to enter St Helena as well as applications for permission to work for people who do not hold St Helenian status.
 You can read more about this on the official St Helena Government website.

 Visas to enter St Helena are required by certain nationalities.
-An on-line visa application to visit St Helena can be made here.
-Please click on the link to start an application or to obtain further information on visa requirements.
+Please click here to obtain further information on visa requirements.

 Evidence of adequate medical insurance and a return ticket (or the means to repatriate yourself and any dependants) will need to be shown to immigration officials upon arrival at St Helena.
 Evidence should ideally be in paper form but electronic evidence will be considered where applicable.